delagoya/rusty-bio/_posts/2016-12-23-binary-file-parsing-in-bioinformatics.md

 bin=37450,chunk=[[0, 223],[0, 48]]
 ```

 When I ran this script ran on the NA12878 exome BAM index, it took roughly 900Mb at peak, but only 7 seconds of wall time.
 So much faster than Construct but it hogs way more memory.
-Kaitai Stuct does not really provide a grammer for stream or lazy processing, but each language runtime does provide access to a buffer system, and the generated code give good example of how to use it (e.g. `KaitaiStream`) so one could parse a stream as needed to feed into `KaitaiStruct`s as necessary.
+Kaitai Stuct does not really provide a grammer for stream or lazy processing, but each language runtime does provide access to a buffer system, and the generated code give good example of how to use it (e.g. `KaitaiStream`) so one could parse a stream as needed to feed into `KaitaiStruct` as necessary.
 Also I would assume that using the C++ STL target would reduce the memory overhead that Python strings incur.

 Well that was a fun tangent.
 I end this post with the complete Kaitai Struct YAML grammer for BAI files.
 For bonus points I also describe BGZF and BAM, but have tested these so use at your own risk.
 Enjoy!